caliskate/modular-rag-assistant/README.md

 # 7. Conclusion
 This modular RAG assistant demonstrates how controlled, prompt-based architectures can guide general-purpose LLMs to deliver reliable, focused, and engaging outputs in specialized domains.
-With extensible design and safety constraints embedded in the prompting layer, it serves as a robust foundation for future research or productization in domain-aware assistants.
+With extensible design and safety constraints embedded in the prompting layer, it serves as a robust foundation for future research in domain-aware RAG chat assistants.

 # 8. Contact
 Feel free to reach me via email (dverduzco@sandiego.edu) or Discord (d_verduzco)